T

 • Learn a few basic Bulgarian phrases; while English is spoken in tourist areas, locals appreciate the effort.

-• Utilize Sofia's efficient public transport system (metro, trams, buses) to save on travel costs.
+• Take advantage of Sofia's efficient public transport (metro, trams, buses) to get around.

-• Try 'banitsa' (a cheese-filled pastry) for breakfast and 'shopska salad' for a refreshing starter.
+• Try 'banitsa' (a cheese-filled pastry) for breakfast and 'shopska salata' (a fresh tomato and cucumber salad) as a starter.

 Packing highlights